heche-psb/wgd/README.md

 wgd dmd sequence1 sequence2 sequence3 -ap apdata -sm smdata -le ledata -gt gtdata --collinearcoalescence
 ```

+Note that there should be no duplicated gene IDs in the sequence file.

 ### wgd focus

 **The concatenation-based/coalescence-based phylogenetic inference**